mvogiatzis/web-crawler/README.md

 better control of prioritization (and different crawling strategies if needed).
 That is, if you want to do a breadth first search then the job scheduler will handle the task distribution differently.
 For simplicity a FIFO queue is used for now.

+* The HTTP client ignores the validity of SSL certificates.

 The output of the sitemap builder looks like this:

 ```